 One important takeaway from past precious metal bull markets is that whenever gold demand is persistently high, silver sooner or later tends to outperform gold in percentage terms.
 Since more participants can afford to buy large quantities of the white metal, its volatility factor is magnified and the aggregate force of buyers push its price to far greater heights in percentage terms.
 So, whenever gold is in high demand, it’s usually just a matter of time before silver joins the parade.

 One of the best ways to leverage a precious metals bull market is to own shares of the strongest silver mining and exploration companies.
-While silver’s price tends to outperform gold in a bull market, silver stocks can dramatically outperform the physical metals.
+While silver’s price tends to outperform gold in a bull market, the best-performing silver stocks can dramatically outperform the physical metals.

 For instance, while the silver price gained 400% during the 2008-2011 bull run, some silver miners (Coeur Mining, for instance) gained 850% or more in that same time, while even smaller exploration stage firms saw gains well in excess of 1,000%.
 This illustrates that if you’re bullish on gold and silver, you should always consider having at least some exposure to the companies that mine the metals.

-Best-Performing Silver Stock #6: SSR Mining (SSRM)
+Best-Performing Silver Stock #5: SSR Mining (SSRM)

-Best-Performing Silver Stock #4: MAG Silver (MAG)
+Best-Performing Silver Stock #4: BHP Group (BHP)

-Best-Performing Silver Stock #3: Wheaton Precious Metals (WPM)
+Best-Performing Silver Stock #3: Hudbay Minerals (HBM)

-Best-Performing Silver Stock #2: Franco-Nevada (FNV)
+Best-Performing Silver Stock #2: Freeport-McMoRan (FCX)

-Best-Performing Silver Stock #1: Hecla Mining
+Best-Performing Silver Stock #1: Glencore PLC (GLNCY)

-Which silver stocks do you invest in?
+Do you own any of these best-performing silver stocks?
+If not, which silver stocks do you invest in?
 Leave a comment below to discuss.